-Congratulations, you have wisely purchased the most technologically advanced salt water chlorinator in the world.
+Congratulations, you have wisely purchased the most technologically advanced water quality management system in the world.
 The benefits of doing so will be evident for many years to come.
-Pool Lab's research and development team is committed to producing the finest chlorination systems and being recognized world wide as the leaders in salt chlorination technology.
+Pool Lab's research and development team is committed to producing the finest salt chlorination and water quality management systems, and being recognized world wide as the leaders in these technologies.

-Your Pool Lab chlorinator will eliminate the need to store dangerous quantities of chlorine, daily manual chlorine dosing and the risks associated with these practices.
-It is automatic, clean, safe and economical and for these reasons, salt chlorination as a method for treating pool water is increasing world-wide.
+Your Pool Lab chlorinator will eliminate the need for daily manual chlorine dosing and the risks associated with these practices.
+It is automatic, clean, safe and economical and for these reasons salt chlorination as a method for treating pool water is increasing world-wide.